by Dr. C.H.Weaver M.D. updated 6/2019

 Imbruvica as Initial Therapy

-The U.S. Food and Drug Administration (FDA) has approved Imbruvica as a single agent and in combination with Gazyva (obinutuzumab) for treatments of patients with chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
+The U.S. Food and Drug Administration (FDA) has also approved Imbruvica as a single agent and in combination with Gazyva (obinutuzumab) for treatments of patients with chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
 (1)

-The FDA approval was based on results from the Phase 3 iLLUMINATE clinical trial which compared Gazyva administered with either Imbruvica or chlorambucil in 212 adult patients.
+The FDA approval of Gazyva was based on results from the Phase 3 iLLUMINATE clinical trial which compared Gazyva administered with either Imbruvica or chlorambucil in 212 adult patients.
 The overall response rate was 89% in the Imbruvica treated patients compared to only 73% in the chlorambucil group.
 Treatment with Imbruvica + Gazyva also led to a significant delay in cancer progression.
 Chlorambucil treated patients survived an average of 19 months without cancer Imbruvica treated patients’ experienced a 77 percent reduction in the risk of cancer progression or death compared to those treated with chlorambucil.

 Imbruvica as a single agent – and now as a combination with Gazyva – provides patients with CLL with an alternative to frontline treatment with chemoimmunotherapy.